paulliwali/basketball-stats/README.md

 ## (planned) Neural network for a player's basic stats (Ppg, rpg, apg) based on team stats

-## (planned) Neural network to predict whether a college player will be a success or bust
+## Neural network to predict whether a college player will be a success or bust

 #### Defining a success or bust
 - Limit the player pool to round 1